causal-cmd v1.0.x

 --verbose Yes if verbose output should be printed or logged

-In this example, we'll be running the FGES algorith on the dataset Retention.txt.
+In this example, we'll be running the FGES algorithm on the dataset Retention.txt.

-This command will output by default two files fges_.txt which is a log of the algorithm's activity and fges__graph.txt which is a textual description of the graph output from the algorithm.
+This command will output by default one file fges_<unix timestamp>.txt which is a log and result of the algorithm's activity.

 Example log output from causal-cmd: